nuxt-community/nuxt7/README.md

 ## 🤔 Common Questions

+**Can i use this module for my existing nuxt project?**

+No. It is highly recommanded to use a standalone project for mobile app.

 **Why `asyncData`/middleware is not working?**

 Framework7Vue has it's own router.
 You can define state in `data()` and use `async mounted` to fill the state.